ChrisZieba/dodgercms/README.md

 ![DodgerCMS](http://i.imgur.com/EmVj8OL.png)

-A simple CMS using AWS Lambda, S3 and react.js.
-Markdown files are converted to HTML.
+A simple CMS using AWS Lambda and S3 for storage.
+Markdown files are created and edited in the editor, and then converted to markdown by a Lambda function.

-Policy for
+# Use Cases

+DodgerCMS was built to create documentation as quickly as possible.

 # Installation

 You will need four buckets in s3 for this application